Tea culture: Tibet

 Tibet tea drinking has many rules.
 One such concern concerns an invitation to a house for tea.
 The host will first pour some Highland barley wine.
 The guest must dip his finger in the wine and flick some away.
 This will be done three times to represent respect for the Buddha, Dharma, and Sangha.
 The cup will then be refilled two more times, and on the last time, it must be emptied, or the host will be insulted.
 After this, the host will present a gift of butter tea to the guest, who will accept it without touching the bowl's rim.
 The guest will then pour a glass for himself and must finish the glass or be seen as rude.

 Two main teas go with the tea culture.
 The teas are butter tea and sweet milk tea.
-These two teas are only found in Tibet.Other teas that Tibetans enjoy are boiled black teas.
+These two teas are only found in Tibet.
+Other teas drunk in Tibet include boiled black teas.
 Many tea shops in Tibet sell these teas, which travelers often take as their primary hydration source.